awslabs/fargatecli/README.md

 At least one port must be specified for the load balancer listener via the --port flag and a port expression of protocol:port-number.
 For example, if you wanted an HTTP load balancer to listen on port 80, you would specify HTTP:80.
 Valid protocols are HTTP, HTTPS, and TCP.
+You can specify multiple listeners by passing the --port flag with a port expression multiple times.
 You cannot mix TCP ports with HTTP/HTTPS ports on a single load balancer.

 You can optionally include certificates to secure HTTPS ports by passed the --certificate flag along with a certificate name.
 This option can be specified